 Call for Applications from Faculty in Selected Countries of Europe and Eurasia

 The Ronald and Eileen Weiser Center for Europe and Eurasia at the University of Michigan invites applications for Weiser Professional Development Awards from faculty and artists at institutions of higher education in Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Georgia, Kaliningrad (Russia), Kazakhstan, Kosovo, Kyrgyzstan, Macedonia, Moldova, Serbia, Slovak Republic, Tajikistan, Turkmenistan, Ukraine, and Uzbekistan.

 Applicants are invited to propose projects in any field of research or teaching with a faculty partner at the University of Michigan.
-Candidates must have excellent oral and written English language skills.
+Candidates must have excellent oral and written English language skills; proficiency will be verified.

 Prior to applying, please read the FAQs as some requirements have changed.

 - A completed application form Slovak Republic | other eligible countries

 - Your CV

 - A copy of your doctoral diploma or highest professional degree